 In virtualization, IT virtualisation refers to the process of building a virtual version of an item, including virtual hardware platforms, virtual storage devices, computer networks, and other computer system resources.
 The virtual arrangements of IT items are then made available to users within the organization.

-The concept of IT virtualisation is straightforward in principle, but complex in its implementation.
-Since the users of an IT resource are not in the physical location of that resource, it necessitates a wide variety of techniques and applications that are necessary to allow users to interact with the IT virtualized items.
-The infrastructure of the IT virtualisation must be well established, especially the IT virtualisation software that provides the interface to the users, allowing them to interact with the resource and to gain access to their resources.
+But complex in its implementation.
+Since the users of an IT resource are not in the physical location of that resource, it necessitates a wide variety of techniques and applications that are necessary to allow users to interact with the IT virtualize items.
+The infrastructure of the IT virtualisation must be well establish, especially the IT virtualisation software that provides the interface to the users, allowing them to interact with the resource and to gain access to their resources.

-The software needs to be designed in such a way that it does not hinder the smooth functioning of the organization as a whole and that it can adapt to changes in the organization.
-The IT virtualisation software needs to be highly customizable, which means that it should be able to provide the users with IT virtualized software that can be customized to meet their needs.
+The software needs to be design in such a way that it does not hinder the smooth functioning of the organization as a whole and that it can adapt to changes in the organization.
+The IT virtualisation software needs to be highly customizable, which means that it should be able to provide the users with IT virtualize software that can be customize to meet their needs.

-In IT virtualisation, the users of the IT resources will need to install and use the software.
 They will need to learn how to use it and to configure the software so that they can create their virtual versions of IT resources in the form of data and files that they want to store.
-These data and files must be store on the IT virtualized IT resources that they are using.
+These data and files must be store on the IT virtualize IT resources that they are using.

-of the virtualization software with the virtualized IT hardware and software.
-The software and hardware used in IT virtualisation must be in sync and not interfere with each other.
-The software and hardware used in IT virtualisation should also be flexible enough to allow IT administrators to quickly make changes to their IT resources as well as to enable IT, administrators, to make quick adjustments to their IT resources when they need to.
+of the virtualization software with the virtualize IT hardware and software.
+The software and hardware use in IT virtualisation must be in sync and not interfere with each other.
+The software and hardware use in IT virtualisation should also be flexible enough.
+To allow IT administrators to quickly make changes to their IT resources as well as to enable IT, administrators.
+To make quick adjustments to their IT resources when they need to.